 and the dissolved oxygen reduces, lake whitefish retreat to

 the depths of the main lake basin.
 At this time they are

 Spring and fall offer the best times to catch lake whitefish

 Your instructional guided experience includes:

 - A complete lunch including sandwiches snacks, soft drinks, and water.
-When temperatures are cool we feature hot lunches to help warm you up.
+When temperatures are cool we feature hot lunches to help keep you warm.

 - Appropriate, hand-tied flies of my own design that you won't find anywhere else

 - Use of premium quality gear such as Mystic fly rods, Islander Reels, and RIO fly lines.
 You are welcome to use your own gear as well.